The Corporate Immigration Review: USA

 - employees of trading and investment enterprises must serve in a managerial or executive role or as employees with 'essential skills'.

 E visas may be valid for up to five years and holders are admitted to the United States for two years upon each entry.25 Holders must leave the United States after termination of status, but there is no upper time limit on renewal or extension of stay.

 Spouses and children under 21 are entitled to E-derivative visas.
-Spouses may apply for work authorisation upon arrival in the United States.26
+Spouses are eligible for work authorisation, incident to status upon arrival in the United States.26

 ii Immigration benefits pursuant to trade agreements

 Immigration benefits accrue to certain nationals under trade agreements with the United States as follows.